innovatrics/dot-core-server/README.md

 # DOT Core Server

-dot-core-server is a ready-to-deploy toolkit server components that help organizations integrate identity documents [optical character recognition (OCR)](https://github.com/innovatrics/dot-ocr-server) and industry-leading facial biometrics into their applications.
+dot-core-server is a ready-to-deploy toolkit server component that helps organizations integrate industry-leading facial biometrics into their applications.

 This repo is dedicated to API versioning (and will not contain whole implementation of the product).